salopensource/salt_checkin_module/README.md

 # Overview
-This returner module takes the output a Salt run and processes it into a Sal ManagedItem and Facts submission format.
+This returner module takes the output of a Salt run and processes it into a Sal ManagedItem and Facts submission format.

-Then, the checkin module opens the results during a Sal checkin, and adds them to the submission.
-This setup is primarily to avoid Salt running at the same time as the Sal checkin from doing crazy things.

 # Setup
 To make this work, you'll need to configure three pieces.